What is content://cz.mobilesoft.appblock.fileprovider/cache/blank.html

 But here’s the reassuring truth: this content://cz.mobilesoft.appblock.fileprovider/cache/blank.html is completely safe when it’s coming from the legitimate MobileSoft AppBlock application.

-Safety Assessment Guide
+Safety Evaluation Guide

 Check This | Safe Signs | Warning Signs |